benchristel/software-that-fits/01-Introduction.md

 It has no road, no guideposts, and no destination.<br/>

 It leads nowhere, so with it, you can get anywhere.<br/>
+It has no iron rules and no Golden Rule,<br/>
-Its iron rule is that everything is allowed.
+But its aluminum rule is that everything is allowed.